 Bold and italic text

-LinkedIn does not natively support bold or italic formatting in regular posts.
-What you see that looks like bold text is actually Unicode character variants - mathematical symbols and stylistic alternates that resemble formatted letters.
-Third-party formatters like Typegrow or Taplio convert your text into these Unicode characters.
+LinkedIn does not natively support bold or italic in regular posts.
+What looks like bold text is Unicode character variants, mathematical symbols that resemble formatted letters.
+Tools like Typegrow or Taplio convert your text into these characters.

-This works, and it is genuinely useful for emphasis.
-Bold your key takeaway in each section.
-It gives scanners something to grab onto.
+This is useful for emphasis.
+Bold your key takeaway in each section so scanners have something to grab.
 If someone reads only the bold text and still gets the main idea, your formatting is working.

 Strategic emoji use

-Used sparingly, emojis serve as visual anchors.
-They draw the eye to key points and create separation between sections.
+Used sparingly, emojis are visual anchors.
+They draw the eye to key points and separate sections.

-What works: one emoji per section as a visual marker.
+What works: one emoji per section as a marker.
 A checkmark for list items.
-An arrow for emphasis.
-A single relevant emoji in your hook to add visual contrast in a text-heavy feed.
+A single relevant emoji in your hook for contrast in a text-heavy feed.

 What does not work: five emojis in a row.
 Emojis replacing words.
 The clapping hands between every word.
 That trend died in 2021, and good riddance.